rsvim/rsvim.github.io/docs/api/00__web/interfaces/GlobalThis.md

    args?): number;
 ```

-Sets a timer which executes a function or specified piece of code once the timer expires.
+Set a timer which executes a function or specified piece of code once the timer expires.
 Also see [setTimeout](https://developer.mozilla.org/docs/Web/API/Window/setTimeout).

 #### Parameters